domoticz/domoticz-docker/README.md

 **ENV TZ=Europe/Amsterdam** - Specify default timezone (see /usr/share/zoneinfo folder), **only needed when you can not mount the volume /etc/localtime**
 **EXTRA_CMD_ARG** - Option to override additional command line parameters (See domoticz --help or [wiki page](https://www.domoticz.com/wiki/Command_line_parameters))

-You could use the extra_cmd_arg value to specify the SSL certificate
+You could use the extra_cmd_arg value to specify the SSL certificate or set debug logging.

 ### Custom startup script for the container
 The container supports running a custom (bash) script before the domoticz process starts.